How to Fire a 1099 Contractor

 Key Point

 Unlike employees, independent contractors can typically be terminated at any time, subject to the terms of your contract.
-However, you still have compliance obligations for work already performed.
+However, you still have federal compliance obligations for work already performed and reporting requirements for the tax year.

 Contract Terms